More at rubyonrails.org:

 <input name="person[addresses][][city]" type="text"/>

-This would result in params[:person][:addresses] being an array of hashes with keys line1, line2, and city.
+This would result in params[:person][:addresses] being an array of hashes.
+Each hash in the array will have the keys line1, line2, and city, something like this:

-There's a restriction, however: while hashes can be nested arbitrarily, only one level of "arrayness" is allowed.
-Arrays can usually be replaced by hashes; for example, instead of having an array of model objects, one can have a hash of model objects keyed by their id, an array index, or some other parameter.
+It's important to note that while hashes can be nested arbitrarily, only one level of "arrayness" is allowed.
+Arrays can usually be replaced by hashes.
+For example, instead of an array of model objects, you can have a hash of model objects keyed by their id or similar.

-Array parameters do not play well with the check_box helper.
+Array parameters do not play well with the checkbox helper.
 According to the HTML specification unchecked checkboxes submit no value.
 However it is often convenient for a checkbox to always submit a value.
-The check_box helper fakes this by creating an auxiliary hidden input with the same name.
-If the checkbox is unchecked only the hidden input is submitted and if it is checked then both are submitted but the value submitted by the checkbox takes precedence.
+The checkbox helper fakes this by creating an auxiliary hidden input with the same name.
+If the checkbox is unchecked only the hidden input is submitted.
+If it is checked then both are submitted but the value submitted by the checkbox takes precedence.
+There is a include_hidden option that can be set to false if you want to omit this hidden field.
+By default, this option is true.

-Let's say we want to render a form with a set of fields for each of a person's addresses.
-The fields_for helper with its :index option can assist:
+Let's say you want to render a form with a set of fields for each of a person's addresses.
+The [fields_for][] helper with its :index option can assist:

 <%= form_with model: @person do |person_form| %>